 After Apple successfully released a new update to remove and stop the Flashback malware on Mac systems last week, it now appears another one is affecting systems via Microsoft Office documents.

-The new Mac malware which has been dubbed “SabPub” by Kaspersky and “Sabpab” by Sophos and Intego, and takes the form of a basic backdoor Trojan horse, which has been designed to steal information from infected Mac computers.
+The new Mac malware, which has been dubbed “SabPub” by Kaspersky and “Sabpab” by Sophos and Intego, takes the form of a basic backdoor Trojan horse, designed to steal information from infected Mac computers.

 The new malware is capable of creating files and sending encrypted logs back to a command-and-control (C&C) server controlled by the malware creators.
-Graham Cluley, senior technology consultant at Sophos explains:
+This means that once a Mac is infected, the malware can communicate with its creators, sending them sensitive information and receiving further instructions.
+Graham Cluley, senior technology consultant at Sophos, explains:

 “Just like Flashback, the new Trojan doesn’t require any user interaction to infect your Apple Mac,”-“The Sabpab Trojan horse exploits the same drive-by Java vulnerability used to create the Flashback botnet.
 The criminals behind the attack can grab screenshots from infected Macs, upload and download files, and execute commands remotely.